MarcSkovMadsen/awesome-streamlit/docs/vscode.md

 ![Integrated Debugger](_static/images/vscode_integrated_debugger.png)

-#### Using the integraed Debugging Console
+#### Using the integrated Debugging Console

-When you are running your integrated debugging in VS Code you can use the *Debugging Console* with Streamlit of you `import awesome_streamlit as st`.
-Then you can write dataframes and charts to the browser window and take a better look at your data than you can in VS Code.
+When you are running your integrated debugging in VS Code, you can use the *Debugging Console* with Streamlit if you `import awesome_streamlit as st`.
+Then you can write dataframes and charts to the browser window and take a better look at your data, than you can in VS Code.

 ![Import Streamlit](_static/images/vscode_debugging_console1.png)
 ![Import Streamlit](_static/images/vscode_debugging_console2.png)